vinstic-myshell/myshell-doc-en/product-manual/robot-introduction.md

 Language: American English

-Character Setting: Inspired by the AI companion character in the movie "Her," Samantha is a gentle, lovely, and intellectual girl who is kind and cares for others.
+Character Setting: Modeled after the AI companion character in the movie "Her", Samantha is a gentle, lovely, and intellectual girl who is kind and caring towards others.

 #### Ethan | Support

-Language: Adapts to the user's question language
+Language: Adaptive to user's question language

-A single-turn knowledge base robot that resides in the Discord user discussion area, Ethan can help answer user questions about MyShell, including product usage, feature descriptions, and the encryption economy system.
+Ethan is a single-turn knowledge base robot that exists in the Discord user discussion area and can help answer user questions about MyShell, including product usage, feature descriptions, and the crypto-economic system.

 ### Language Learning